Yelp/elastalert/docs/source/ruletypes.rst

 - Show what metadata documents would be written to ``elastalert_status``.

-Without any optional arguments, it will ran ElastAlert over the last 24 hours and print out any alerts that would have occured.
+Without any optional arguments, it will run ElastAlert over the last 24 hours and print out any alerts that would have occurred.
 Here is an example test run which triggered an alert:

 .. code-block:: console